Schedule 3A of the

 Threatened Native Vegetation Communities 2014 (TNVC 2014)

 The Threatened Native Vegetation Communities 2014 (TNVC 2014) dataset (released May 2015) provides an indicative map of the distribution of listed communities.
 TNVC 2014 is largely derived from the TASVEG 2.0 and TASVEG 3.0 datasets; however, due to the lack of equivalence between mapping communities and the spatial scale and lack of currency of TASVEG mapping in some areas, this layer should not be used in isolation for the on-ground identification of listed threatened communities.
-Confirmation of the presence or otherwise of listed threatened communities requires appropriate field validation by a qualified vegetation expert.
+See Descriptions of listed threatened communities below.

 TNVC 2014 is available via the

 .
 Digital copies of the layer for use in a GIS can be obtained by contacting the Geodata Client Services Section of DPIPWE.
 Please see the section titled 'How to access TASVEG

 ' on the TASVEG home page for further guidance on the various ways to access TVMMP mapping data.

 The link below provides access to the metadata statement for the TNVC 2014 dataset.
 TNVC 2014 Metadata Statement and Release Notes (352Kb)

 The preferred citation format for the TNVC 2014 release dataset:

 Department of Primary Industries, Parks, Water and Environment.

 Threatened Native Vegetation Communities 2014, Released May 2015.
 Tasmanian Vegetation Monitoring and Mapping Program, Natural and Cultural Heritage Division.